-Zeaxanthin is an active ingredient found in various food items.
-Papaya contains Zeaxanthin at different concentration levels along with other active ingredients.
-The molecular pathways which are regulated by Zeaxanthin include PI3K-AKT-MTOR Signaling, DNA Repair, Cell Cycle Checkpoints, JAK-STAT Signaling and Angiogenesis.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Zeaxanthin supplements contain many active ingredients including Zeaxanthin at different concentration levels.
+The molecular pathways which are regulated by Zeaxanthin include JAK-STAT Signaling, MAPK Signaling and Cell Cycle Checkpoints.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Zeaxanthin individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Zeaxanthin for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Zeaxanthin use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Zeaxanthin over other nutritional supplements – do consider all these factors.

-1. Will Zeaxanthin Supplements benefit Cancer Patients with Retinoblastoma undergoing Etoposide treatment?
+1. Will Zeaxanthin Supplements benefit Primary Wilms Tumor patients undergoing Vincristine treatment?

-Retinoblastoma is characterized and driven by specific genetic mutations like RB1 and CRTC1 leading to specific biochemical pathway changes.
-A cancer treatment like Etoposide works through a specific pathway mechanism of action.
+Primary Wilms Tumor is characterized and driven by specific genetic mutations like HLA-DQB1, DROSHA and SIX1 leading to biochemical pathway changes in MAPK Signaling and Antigen Presentation.
+A cancer treatment like Vincristine works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Zeaxanthin should be avoided for Retinoblastoma along with treatment Etoposide.
-Zeaxanthin impacts specific pathways which either promote drivers of the disease and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Zeaxanthin supplement should not be taken for Primary Wilms Tumor along with treatment Vincristine.
+Zeaxanthin supplement impacts the biochemical pathway called MAPK Signaling which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Zeaxanthin Supplements benefit Cancer Patients with Endometrial Carcinoma undergoing Cyclophosphamide Treatment?
+2. Will Zeaxanthin Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

-Endometrial Carcinoma is characterized and driven by specific genetic mutations like PTEN and PIK3CA leading to biochemical pathway changes in PI3K-AKT-MTOR Signaling, JAK-STAT Signaling, P53 Signaling, Small Molecule Transport and MAPK Signaling.
-A cancer treatment like Cyclophosphamide works through specific pathway mechanisms.
+Primary Penile Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like ABRAXAS1, PIK3CB and NUP93 leading to biochemical pathway changes in JAK-STAT Signaling, Hematopoiesis and Inositol Phosphate Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Zeaxanthin supplements should be considered for Endometrial Carcinoma along with treatment Cyclophosphamide.
-Zeaxanthin supplements impact pathways/processes like PI3K-AKT-MTOR Signaling and JAK-STAT Signaling which either obstruct drivers of Endometrial Carcinoma and/or improve Cyclophosphamide treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Zeaxanthin supplements should be considered for Primary Penile Squamous Cell Carcinoma along with the treatment Cisplatin.
+Zeaxanthin supplement impacts pathways/processes like JAK-STAT Signaling which either obstruct drivers of Primary Penile Squamous Cell Carcinoma and/or improve Cisplatin treatment effect.